User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Introduction

 \section{Introduction}

 Chronic diseases such as diabetes, heart disease, stroke, and cancer remain leading causes of death worldwide.
 In 2022, they accounted for nearly 40\% of all U.S. deaths and significantly increased COVID-19 risks \cite{hacker2024burden,ahmad2023provisional,People_2024}.
 Effective chronic disease management relies on sustained adherence to care plans, essential for better health outcomes, quality of life, and cost-efficiency \cite{hamine2015impact}. \textbf{Mobile health (mHealth)} applications provide crucial features like symptom tracking, medication reminders, remote monitoring, and telehealth, which aids in disease management through smartphones and wearables \cite{bricca2022quality}. mHealth applications should enhance \textit{accessibility and flexibility} to effectively engage users with chronic diseases \cite{choe2017semi}.
 Most mHealth applications for chronic disease management use a\textit{ one-size-fits-all} design approach that doesn't meet users' diverse needs \cite{grua2020reference,reiners2019sociodemographic}.
 Patients with chronic diseases differ in backgrounds, expertise, and demographic, psychological, and cognitive traits \cite{Vasilyeva2005}.
 As chronic diseases progress, patients' needs change, indicating diverse requirements \textit{ differ not only between individuals but also throughout their lifetime} \cite{di2019chronic}.
 These long-term conditions \cite{harvey2012future} often come with \textit{comorbid medical and psychopathological conditions }\cite{di2019chronic}, increasing user needs and functional requirements \cite{gregor2002designing}.
+However, few studies have systematically addressed how to design mHealth systems that can adapt to these complex, dynamic, and individualized user needs over time.